domoticz/domoticz/dzVents/documentation/README.md

 	- *Errors*,
 	- *Errors + minimal execution info*: Errors and some minimal information about which script is being executed and why,
 	- *Errors + minimal execution info + generic info*.
 Even more information about script execution and a bit more log formatting.
 	- *Debug*.
-Shows everything and dzVents will create a file `domoticzData.lua` in the dzVents folder.
-This is a dump of all the data received by dzVents from Domoticz..
-These data are used to create the entire dzVents data structure.
+Shows everything and dzVents will create the files `domoticzData.lua` and `module.log` in the scripts/dzVents folder. `domoticzData.lua` is a dump of all the data received by dzVents from Domoticz and `module.log` is a summary of the execution time and CPU usage of the user scripts active during the debug period.
 	- *No logging*.
 As silent as possible.

 # Troubleshooting